run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/preparations.md

     ```

 === "Airgapped"
-    To extract Run:AI files, replace `<VERSION>` in the command below and run:
+    To extract Run:ai files, replace `<VERSION>` in the command below and run:

     ```
     tar xvf runai-<version>.tar.gz